akshatditu/Avocado/README.md

 # Avocado
-Data analysis and visualization of Avocado Dataset.
+Project Preview: Data analysis and visualization of Avocado Dataset.
+Used different classifiers to predict the type of Avocado.

 About the Dataset